kyma-project/eventing-manager/docs/user/README.md

 To learn more about technical details aimed at possible contributors, check out the following documents:
 - [Development](../contributor/development.md) - provides general information about the setup
 - [Governance](../contributor/governance.md) - provides information about the rules and norms of this project
-- [Installation guide](../contributor/installation.md) - contains information about the different ways to install the Eventing Module
+- [Installation guide](../contributor/installation.md) - contains information about the different ways to install the Eventing module
 - [Testing](../contributor/testing.md) - describes the test coverage of the project
 - [Troubleshooting](../contributor/troubleshooting.md) - provides general information about troubleshooting the module